Self Employment Tax Lawyers in New Albany

-The self-employment tax rate is 15.3% of all self-employment income, assuming your income from self-employment exceeds per year in New Albany, Indiana.
-But half of your self-employment tax liability can be deducted from your income tax.
-This results in a slightly lower income tax bill, which partially offsets this additional tax burden.
-It essentially means that the self-employment tax only applies to 92% of your income, as opposed to all of it.
-This means that your effective self-employment tax rate is about 14%, as opposed to over 15%.
+Currently, the self-employment tax rate in the United States is 15.30% of all income earned from self-employment in New Albany, Mississippi.
+Nonetheless, half of your hypothetical self-employment tax liability can be deducted from your income.
+This means that you only pay self-employment tax on about 92% of your income, which creates an effective self-employment tax rate of just over 14%.

-Can a New Albany, Indiana Tax Attorney Help?
+Can a New Albany, Mississippi Tax Attorney Help?

 If you work for yourself in New Albany, you have to stay on top of your self-employment taxes, to avoid facing serious legal and financial issues later on.
 This means you need to keep excellent records of all your income and expenses, in case you need to seek the advice of a tax attorney: the more information you can provide your lawyer, the better he or she can help you.

 So, if you have some trouble figuring out what you owe in self-employment taxes, for whatever reason, chances are good that a qualified tax attorney in New Albany, Mississippi can help you with much trouble, and can provide you with good legal and financial advice, which can help you head off much more serious legal and financial issues.